Selling Your Vacation Home? Watch Out for These Tax Surprises

 You don’t get that tax break for a vacation home.
 You’ll pay federal and state capital gains taxes on your entire profit.
 (If the home is in another state, you may wind up paying taxes in both states.)
 The same is true for a rental property.

 Let’s say that you bought your vacation home for $250,000 and sold it 10 years later for $850,000.
-You owe capital gains taxes on your $600,000 gain.
+You’d owe capital gains taxes on your $600,000 gain.
 Uncle Sam’s 20% cut would be $120,000.
-Ow.
+Ouch.

 You’ll need some records from the entire time you owned the house.
 Why?
 Because you can deduct the cost of major improvements you’ve made over the years.

-“Things have to be general improvements, a new kitchen, bathroom, things like that,” says Michael Hansen, a certified financial planner in Walnut Creek, Calif.
-To get those deductions, you’ll need to document your improvements.
-Otherwise, the IRS could disallow your deduction.
+“Things have to be general improvements — a new kitchen, bathroom, things like that,” says Michael Hansen, a certified financial planner in Walnut Creek, Calif.

-It's worth the hassle.
-Let’s look at that vacation home you bought for $250,000 and sold for $850,000.
-Let’s say you had built a $40,000 addition and replaced the roof for $20,000.
-You can add those costs to your cost basis, which will reduce your capital gains tax.
-In this case, your cost basis would rise by $60,000, from $250,000 to $310,000 — and that, in turn, would lower your tax bill to $108,000.
+It’s worth the hassle.
+Let’s look at that home you bought for $250,000 and sold for $850,000.
+Say you had built a $40,000 addition and replaced the roof for $20,000.
+You can add those costs to your cost basis, reducing your capital gains tax.

-If you have rented your vacation home, you can typically get an annual deduction for depreciation — basically, wear and tear on the building.
-Real estate is depreciated over 27.5 years.
-This applies only to dwellings, not land.
 If you paid $250,000 for just the house, you’d get a deduction for $9,091 a year for the time you’ve owned it, up to 27.5 years.
 Not bad, right?

-It's not bad, that is, until you sell it.
+It’s not bad, that is, until you sell it.
 You’ll have to pay income taxes on your depreciation (capped at 25%) when you sell.
-So, if you claimed $50,000 of depreciation over the years, you’d pay ordinary income tax, up to 25%, on $50,000

-Surprise 4: Medicare impacts
+Surprise No. 4: Medicare surcharges

-A big gain on your real estate could make your Medicare part B premium and your Medicare Part D prescription drug premium much larger, thanks to the income related monthly adjustment amount (IRMAA).
+A big gain on your real estate could make your Medicare Part B premium and your Medicare Part D prescription-drug premium much larger, thanks to the income-related monthly adjustment amount (IRMAA).

-Your IRMAA payment depends on your income, and the higher the income, the higher your Medicare Part B and Part D payment, says Nicholas Bunio, a financial planner in Downingtown, Penn., who says profit from your home sale will be included in your income calculation for purposes of IRMAA.
-So, you’ll not only have more income from the sale of the house, but you’ll also likely have higher Medicare premiums.
+The profit from your home sale will be included in your income calculation for purposes of IRMAA.
+So you’ll not only have more income from the sale of the house, but you’ll also likely have higher Medicare premiums.

 A peculiarity of IRMAA is that it looks back at your returns from two years ago, not your current income.
-Here's an example for the 2024 tax year.
-Suppose you’re 65, filing singly, and have $100,000 in income.

-Had you sold your vacation home in 2022 for a $600,000 profit, however, your IRMAA would tack on $419.30 a month to your Medicare Part B payment, and an additional charge of $81 on your Part D premium.
+Had you sold your vacation home in 2023 for a $600,000 profit, your IRMAA would tack on $443.90 a month to your Medicare Part B payment and an additional charge of $85.80 to your Part D premium.
 Both premiums are deducted from your Social Security check.
-Fortunately, the payment is adjusted each year depending on your income two years prior, so you probably won’t have to pay the surcharge in the 2025 tax year.

 How to reduce your tax liability